38th BS November 1943

 Three survived the crash and seven were killed on impact.

 The three survivors were able to escape from a hole torn to the rear of the co-pilot's position allowing them to escape.
 Observing the crash from Tarawa (Betio), Dr. Feves waded out to the crash site and assisted the three survivors into a life raft.

+The wreckage of this bomber settled at a depth of 18" or partially exposed during low tide.
 During the crash, the tail section broke off rear of the bomb bay scattering bombs and the tail section landed upside down.
 The front half of the bomber impacted nose first then spun to the right.
 The bottom of the nose section was badly damaged and torn.
 Rear of the co-pilot's position was torn, allowing the three survivors to escape.